PranaviMandape/Data-Analysis-Project-EXCEL/README.md

 # Recommendations

 - Target women aged 30-49 in the top states.
-- Promote products using offers or coupons on Amazon, Flipkart, and Myntra.
+- Promote products using offers or coupons on Amazon, Flipkart and Myntra.

 # Tools Used